astrotars/stream-android-encrypted-chat/README.md

 </layout>
 ```

 We use off the shelf Stream UI components with two slight variations.
 First, we hook in a custom `EncryptedMessageInputView` which allows us to encrypt a message before sending.
 We also hook in a custom `EncryptedMessageViewHolderFactory` which allows message decryption (we'll look at this in a bit).
 The important bits start inside of `doAsync`.
 First we look up the other user's public key.
 This let's use encrypt our messages and verify their messages are authentic.
 Next, we create a channel in Stream via `.query`.
 Once then channel is created we load messages.
-Before we look at how we load messages, we need to send our first message.
+Before we look at how we load messages, we need to send a message first.

 ## Step 4: Sending an Encrypted Message